kiemaBruce/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ### 1-create_dynamic_lib.sh
 - Creates a dynamic library called liball.so from all the .c files that are in the current directory.
+### 100-operations.so
+- A dynamic library that contains C functions that can be called from Python.